nori1994/todo-app-react/README.md

 # todo-app-react
-I made it for learning with reference to React Redux Basic Tutorial [A Todo List Example](https://react-redux.js.org/introduction/basic-tutorial).
+I made it for learning with reference to React Redux Basic Tutorial [A Todo List Example](https://react-redux.js.org/introduction/basic-tutorial).
-This project is the code introduced in the article.
+This project is the code introduced in the [article](https://qiita.com/nori0__/items/6557446792ec1c2ef3d1).

 ## Available Scripts